djjd47130/sql-executer/readme.md

 Use the SQL Executer component to run a large SQL script file which contains "GO" statements using ADO.

+**NOTE**: This branch is version two, and is in active development.
+Changes to version 1 (master) are only for fixes to stablize the primary version.
+Version 2 has many major changes and will eventually be merged into the master branch once stable.

 [See Wiki for more information](https://github.com/djjd47130/sql-executer/wiki)

 **Main Unit**: `SQLExec.pas`